moamenhredeen/portfolio/src/blog/authorization/authorization.md

 ## ABAC
 **Attribute Based Access Control or ABAC** is the most flexible of these options.
-Unlike ACLs or RBAC, ABAC doesn’t store permissions, but instead **calculates those permissions on demand** based on a number of attributes.
+Unlike ACLs or RBAC, ABAC doesn't store permissions, but instead **calculates those permissions on demand** based on a number of attributes.
 These attributes can be anything and can either be passed in with the request or looked up on the fly.

 The most common implementation of ABAC follows the **XACML** standard.
 With this, attributes are categorized in one of three ways